waldnzwrld/yarns-loom/yarns/MANUAL.md

 ### Looper-style sequencing mode with real-time recording
 - To enable, ensure `SM (SEQ MODE)` is set to `LOOP`
-- To record or overdub, press `REC` to enter real-time recording mode, then use the keyboard
+- To use, press `REC` to enter real-time recording mode
+  - Play notes to record them
-- While recording, delete the oldest note by pressing `START`, newest by `TAP`
+  - Press `START` to delete the oldest note, or `TAP` for the newest
+  - Scroll the encoder to shift the loop phase by 1/128: clockwise to shift notes earlier, counter-clockwise to shift notes later
-- Loop length is set by the `L- (LOOP LENGTH)` in quarter notes, as applied to the part's `C/`
+- Loop length is set by the `L- (LOOP LENGTH)` in quarter notes, combined with the part's clock settings
 - Note start/end times are recorded at 13-bit resolution (1/8192 of the loop length)
 - Holds 31 notes max -- past this limit, overwrites oldest note
 - Step sequencer also reduced from 64 to 31 notes, to free up space in the preset storage